-The 2019 financial year is ending.
+The 2023 financial year is ending.
 If you’ve been waiting for a good time to purchase a new vehicle, then this is it.
-Buying a car this winter, just before tax time is your best chance to get some fantastic deals.
+Buying a car this winter, just before tax time is a great chance to get some fantastic deals.

 There are two main reasons:

-- Second, car importers and distributors want to get rid of the old stock left after the end of the financial year.
+- Second, some car importers and distributors want to get rid of the old stock left after the end of the financial year which is the case on some models.
 If the revenue is down and a good number of old cars remain, then they’ll be anxious to make more sales.

 This is where we get the End of Financial Year (EOFY) sales.
 Car companies will be dolling out wholesale incentives to the dealers just to clear out the old stock.
 The dealerships, in turn, will come up with the best deals to entice you to buy.

 For these reasons, EOFY sales are your best chance to buy a new car with a considerable discount.
 Consider our business car finance packages.